How To Disable Gutenberg Editor in WordPress

 Gutenberg pros and cons

 - You will get some features not part of the previous WordPress editor.
 This includes buttons, tables, and columns.
-If you don’t already use plugins to provide this functionality, the new editor can be a simple way to expand your options.
+If you don’t already use plugins to provide this functionality.
+The new editor can be a simple way to expand your options.

 - The block editor is a part of the WordPress platform now and is the ‘new normal’.
 This means moving forward, new updates, themes, and plugins of all types will build on it and be based around using it.
-If you want to ‘future proof’ your site and get access to the latest tools, you won’t be able to avoid Gutenberg forever.
+If you want to ‘future-proof’ your site and get access to the latest tools, you won’t be able to avoid Gutenberg forever.

 - While many plugins and theme developers have been working hard to get ready for the new editor, the simple truth is it may not be compatible with the other tools you’re using on your site.
-This is particularly true if you have any plugins that alter the editor’s functionally in some way.
+This is particularly true if you have any plugins that alter the editor’s functionality in some way.

-Alternately, if you simply don’t like the block editor or you’re not yet ready to take the plunge, don’t worry.
-It’s surprisingly easy to keep using the previous WordPress editor instead and disable Gutenberg.
+Alternatively, if you don’t like the block editor or are not yet ready to take the plunge, don’t worry.
+It’s surprisingly easy to use the previous WordPress editor instead and disable Gutenberg.

 How To Disable Gutenberg Editor?

-New Editor It’s Still There
+New Editor It’s Still There: Disable Gutenberg Editor

 Here, you can select which editor will be the default for all users on your site.
 This lets you temporarily switch over to the new editor if you like.
-You can also decide whether to let users switch editors, which is handy if you have a team where everyone has their own preference.
+You can also decide whether to let users switch editors, which is handy if you have a team where everyone has their preference.

 Finally, if you do decide to install the Classic Editor plugin, we’d recommend doing so before updating to WordPress 5.0.
 This will ensure a more seamless experience.
 It also eliminates the potential for compatibility or formatting errors arising in the brief window that the block editor is active on your site.

-While we recommend updating as soon as possible, whether or not you use the new block editor is up to you and you can disable Gutenberg if you want to.
+While we recommend updating as soon as possible, whether or not you use the new block editor is up to you, and you can disable Gutenberg if you want to.